-“Cliché can also be turned into not cliché, so they are ok” says Pixy Liao, the Chinese artist, to CHEVET over the course of the most beautiful Autumn in Paris, 2018.
-A friend of mine [author’s] told me about Liao and her recent project [Experimental Relationship Vol. 1], because he happened to saw the Brooklyn-based artist in Amsterdam, from what I can remember.
+“Cliché can also be turned into not cliché, so they are ok” says Pixy Liao, the Chinese artist; to CHEVET over the course of the most beautiful Autumn in Paris, 2018.
+From what I can remember, a friend of mine [author’s] told me about Liao and her recent project [Experimental Relationship Vol. 1], because he happened to saw the Brooklyn-based artist in Amsterdam.
 His words reminded me when Rivkin wrote intensely focused on the “complex arrangements of love and domesticity” in Cy Twombly‘s work –but not too intense, still meaningful and kind of comical.
-I got in touch with the Liao, who have shown her most recent book at ‘The Kitab’ – India’s first photobook festival –the second project in the Almora region with a special exhibition dedicated to ‘Women in the Himalayas’: “In the beginning, when they approached me, and asked me to ship books to them.
+I got in touch with Liao, who have shown her most recent book at ‘The Kitab’ – India’s first photobook festival –the second project in the Almora region with a special exhibition dedicated to ‘Women in the Himalayas’: “In the beginning, when they approached me, and asked me to ship books to them.
 I was going to say no. It feels so far and too much for shipping fee.
-And then I went to their website and see those women in their traditional indian clothing, I really start to liking them.
+And then, I went to their website and see those women in their traditional indian clothing, I really start to liking them.
 I wanted to let them see my books.
 So I said yes.
 In the end, I couldn’t go there in person of course, so I’m not sure how that went,” Pixy highlights.

 So, for me it was the perfect personality to follow the flow of our not-planned Asian tribute season in CHEVET.
 I have instantly knew that this was another attempt to make it right.
 The previous one (to a famous Photographer and artist) ended up in the limbo of drafts, where simple words stop being funny and interesting and they start getting really mundane.